Thinking of Getting Your Wisdom Teeth Removed?

 ▪ Bad breath

 When wisdom teeth grow in, they can cause more damage to the surrounding teeth.
-Orthodontic treatment might be required if the incoming wisdom teeth move the other molars forward, causing what is called overcrowding.
+Orthodontic treatment might be required if the incoming wisdom teeth move the other molars forward.
 There is a chance of developing a tumor in the mouth– though it is uncommon– and this occurs because the wisdom tooth can develop in a fluid-filled sac inside the jawbone, causing a cyst to form.
 If this arises, the oral surgeon could have to take out the neighboring tissue and bone.
 As stated previously, wisdom teeth are difficult to clean because they reside in the back of the mouth.
 Along with tooth decay, patients are also at risk of developing an inflammatory gum problem referred to as pericoronitis for these exact reasons.

 A Fundamental Operation